 “Our perfect companions never have fewer than four feet”

 I know I am not alone when I think of how much joy animals bring into our lives.
 My motivation for pursuing pet portraiture is to honor them and the special place they hold in our hearts.
-I am a self-taught artist however, I regularly attend professional artist’s workshops with world-renowned clinicians.
+I am a self-taught artist however, I regularly attend professional artist’s workshops with world-renowned clinicians and I also teach drawing in higher education.

 Drawing is the one activity where I am at my best and where I experience “flow”.
 Flow is characterized by complete absorption in what one does where there is balance between challenge and skill.
 Time passes quickly when I am drawing and I never want to stop.
 The most exciting moment is when the image gives the illusion that it is about to jump off the page!